Save

 Jamestown 1st permanent English settlement in the American Colonies

-Puritans a religious group that wanted to "purify" the Church of England: Massachusetts Bay Colony
+Puritans A religious group that wanted to "purify" the Church of England: Massachusetts Bay Colony

 King Phillip's War Bloody conflict between Native Americans led by Metacom and Puritans.
-Marks end of native resistance n New England

 William Penn Founder of Pennsylvania.
 It was a safe haven for Quakers

-House of Burgesses the 1st legislative style government in the Colonies: Virginia
+House of Burgesses The 1st legislative style government in the Colonies: Virginia

-Proclamation of 1763 imaginary line that expanded the Appalachian Mountain chain that was a no pass zone; angered colonist
+Proclamation of 1763 Imaginary line that expanded the Appalachian Mountain chain that was a no pass zone; angered colonist

-Daughters of Liberty created to counteract British taxes-- female based-peaceful boycotts.
+Daughters of Liberty female based-peaceful protests (boycotts).

-Tea Act tax on tea making British tea cheaper.
+Tea Act Tax on tea making British tea cheaper.

 Created by: sdevans